Jim Furyk moves into position to win Schwab Cup

 Langer, who’s been battling back pain all weekend, bookended his third round with eagles for a bogey-free 63 to remain in the hunt for his sixth Schwab Cup.
 He was 10 under, six off the lead heading into the final round Sunday.

 Stephen Ames shot 65 to reach 14 under and was tied with New Zealander Steven Alker, a qualifier less than four months ago who shot 68.
-Fan favorite Phil Mickelson was another shot back after a 68.
+Mickelson was another shot back after a 68.

 Furyk won the 2003 U.S. Open at Olympia Fields, was the 2010 FedExCup champion and won 17 times on the PGA Tour.
 The 51-year-old has won three times since joining the PGA Tour Champions tour last year, including the U.S. Senior Open in July.